-- Installation of custom steering wheel - Attachment of additional trim materials to the dashboard
+- Installation of custom steering wheels - Attachment of additional trim materials to the dashboard - Installation of custom seats (for vehicles with SRS side airbags only)

-• Installation of additional electrical/electronic equipment such as a mobile two-way radio on or near the SRS airbag system components and/or wiring is not advisable.
+- Replacement of seat fabric or leather (for vehicles with SRS side airbags only) - Installation of additional fabric or leather on the front seat (for vehicles with SRS side airbags only) - Installation of additional electrical/electronic equipment such as a mobile two-way radio on or near the SRS airbag system components and/or wiring is not advisable.
 This could interfere with proper operation of the SRS airbag system.